 Variables

 Variables will be displayed in the default Eclipse Debug Variables View.
-But only those which were created after the debug session has started.
+But only those variables created after the debug session has started are shown.

 Since the default view isn’t showing all variables currently defined on the server, there is a new custom view created for that.
 Open it by clicking on Window -> Show View -> Other… and choose ‘M Variables’.
 It can also be filtered by using the text box atop the variable viewer.

+Interactive Console

+MDebug support an interactive console which displays MUMPS WRITE commands and can capture input from READ commands.
+The console uses the default console view, and automatically shows itself as WRITE commands output new input, or when a READ command is ready to accept input.

+MTools Right Click Tools

+TODO: cover installation regarding environment variable to setup MRA location